vendredi 24 août 2012

 Support provided for internship/volunteer positions (travel, meals, lodging):

-Assistants will be responsible for airfare/transportation to and from Palenque town and for food costs.
+Assistants will be responsible for airfare/transportation to and from Palenque and for food costs.
 Lodging will be provided by the field project in a comfortable fully equipped house (electricity, hot water, high speed internet, bunk beds, two bathrooms with showers, a large living room kitchen area) about 2 km from Palenque National Park.
-The town of Palenque is only 2 km away where banking, additional telephone services, hospitals, supermarkets, drugstores and others are available.
+The town of Palenque is only 2 km away where banking, telephone services, hospitals, supermarkets, drugstores and others are available.

 Term of Appointment: